Concordium/concordium-base/smart-contracts/docs/src/references/simulate-context.rst

 ``slotTime``
 ------------

-The slot time at the beginning of the current block as a JSON number.
+The slot time at the beginning of the current block as a JSON string in the format of RFC3339_ with precision up to milliseconds.

 ``blockHeight``
 ---------------